Attendance Guidance

 The school day starts at 8.50 with tutor registration.
 It is important that all pupils are punctual for this first session of the day as our tutors greet the pupils, ensure they are ready for their learning, give out important notices and take the legal register.
 Our tutors are the first point of contact for parents and pupils for any academic or social concerns.
 We do understand that sometimes absences from school are unavoidable, especially in the case of serious illness or injury, sudden and unavoidable change in family circumstance or bereavement.
 In such cases parents should contact the school on the first day of absence to explain the situation.
 Parents/carers should phone in on each day of an absence (unless the child is in hospital).
 An accumulation of unauthorised absences will be referred to the local authority.

 There are 190 school days per year and 175 other days for holidays, birthday treats and non urgent appointments.
 The school cannot authorise any holidays during term time.
 Any significant periods of unexplained or unauthorised absences could be referred to the local authority who may take legal action against parents who fail to ensure their children attend school regularly.
-Gloucestershire County Council - Leaflet for Parents.
+Gloucestershire County Council - Attendance and Absence from School.

 Following changes to government standards any pupil whose attendance falls below 90% will be considered a “Persistent Absentee”.
 This means they are at serious risk of failing to make the progress expected of them and could seriously limit their academic success.